Huegoxaga/notes/embedded/README.md

     - 2 pins are connected for measurement, one is the output pin, one is the Ground on the borad.
 - An Vector tables is a table of pointers which points to exception handlers.
   - Exceptions include 15 system exceptions and 240 interrupts(external exceptions)
+- Interrupt is an event that will break the current flow of the program
+  - Generally, interrupt is a subset of excenption
+  - They are hardware driven singals
+  - It helps program to run in a non-blocking manner
 - GPIO(General Purpose Input Output)
   - It has ports, like port A, port B, port C.
   - Each port has multiple pins.
 Each pin can take 1 bit data(either 1 or 0 at a time) in the memory addresses